 In order to maximize the surface modeling capacity and enhance the existing modeling efforts, the preliminary development of a MIKE 11 stream model has been initiated prior to the planned timeframe outlined in the project technical plan.
 Two separate MIKE 11 stream models are under development, one for the A-014 outfall tributary and the other for the main stream of Tims Branch.
 MIKE 11 is a fully dynamic, 1-D modeling tool for simulation of flow, water quality, and sediment transport in estuaries, rivers, irrigation systems, channels, etc. The MIKE 11 hydrodynamic module (HD) uses an implicit, finite difference scheme for the computation of unsteady flows in rivers, channels, and estuaries.
 The HD module can simulate both sub-critical and supercritical flow conditions through a numerical scheme which adapts to time and space according to the local flow conditions, hydraulic structures, operation schedules, and tidal influence.
-MIKE 11 can be used independently as a stand-alone tool to simulate overland flow in the watershed.
+MIKE 11 can be used independently as a stand-alone tool to simulate the flow conditions in a stream, or it can be coupled with the MIKE SHE model to simulate overland flow in the watershed.